 Creating a perimeter of very conductive “ground” that vastly exceeds the circumference and surface area of the classic ground rod,

-Making the entire length of the buried electrode capable of current dissipation, not just the tip, even in poor soils,
+Making the entire length of the buried electrode capable of current dissipation, not just the tip, even in poor soils.Contrary to present teaching, due to impedance mismatches, ground rods emit very little current along their length.
+The vast majority is emitted at the tip of the rod, and

 Dissipation is further enhanced by a sequential use of proprietary materials that create the aforementioned impedance gradient

-Through application of simple principles of physics and advanced application of materials science to the GroundLinx Gradiance™ system represents the first truly structural improvement in grounding technology in over three decades.
+Application of simple principles of physics and advanced application of materials science to the GroundLinx Gradiance™ systems has resulted in the first truly structural improvement in grounding technology in over three decades.

 GroundLinx is revolutionizing the science of grounding.